Nine tips for CRISC exam success [updated 2022]

 - How much time can you devote to your study efforts?
 If you are already working, or have other commitments, make sure you can dedicate sufficient time to the basics, such as covering all exam topics, taking practice tests and reviewing exam simulations.

 - How well acquainted are you already with the exam subjects?
-Even very experienced professionals, with good knowledge about the certification subject, can have a hard time during the examination.
-Your personal experience can save you some studying time, but you should take into consideration factors such as the exam length and question logic.
+Even very experienced professionals with good knowledge about the certification subject can have a hard time during the examination.
+Your personal experience can save you some studying time, but you should consider factors such as exam length and question logic.
 Relying too much on experience alone is a poor strategy that will likely lead to bad results.

 A few things to remember:

 - Is your exam kit ready?
-Check the candidate guide to make sure you have everything you need for the day of your CRISC exam.
-This may sound silly, but some candidates fail to even attend the test for not fulfilling basic requirements like providing adequate identification.
-You may also want to call to your test center to verify you understand the requirements.
+Check the candidate guide to ensure you have everything you need for the day of your CRISC exam.
+Some candidates fail to even attend the test for not fulfilling basic requirements like providing adequate identification.
+Call your test center to verify you understand the requirements when in doubt.

 - Did you make the necessary arrangements to be on time at the test site?
 Candidates may not be admitted to the site if they are late.
-If you are using public transportation, double check the best routes; if you are driving to the exam site, make sure you know where to park beforehand.
+If you are using public transportation, double-check the best routes; if you are driving to the exam site, know where to park beforehand.

 Here are some last-minute tips to remember on exam day:

 - Be aware of time.
-During the exam, you may reach a high level of concentration I like to call “the zone.”
-This means a greater focus, which is good for problem solving, but can cause you to lose track of time.
+During the exam, you may reach a high level of concentration.
+This means a greater focus, which is good for problem-solving but can cause you to lose track of time.
 What may seem like seconds can be precious minutes; hours tend to pass at a very fast rate, so make sure you have time to go through every question on the exam.

 - Take your time reading the questions.
 Even with limited time, it is important not to rush.
-Take your time, pay attention to each question and answer option and make sure you understand what is being asked.
-Watch for distractors (options that are obviously false) in multiple-choice questions that can be quickly eliminated.
+Take your time, pay attention to each question-and-answer option and make sure you understand what is being asked.
+Watch for distractors (obviously false options) in multiple-choice questions that can be quickly eliminated.
 It is also important to pay close attention to terms such as MOST, LEAST, NOT, ALL, NEVER and ALWAYS, since they can entirely change a sentence.
 Remember, questions that ask you to pick the “best answer” may have more than one correct option.
-You must be able to understand and select the most suitable answer for the given situation.
+You must understand and select the most suitable answer for the given situation.

 - Try to relax.
 Remember to stretch and relax your muscles during the exam.
 A relaxed mind can help you solve difficult questions.

 - Remember, there is no reason to panic.
 Remaining calm will improve your concentration.
-If you followed your study plan correctly, your results will likely be great; if not, you will have a lot more experience during the next try!
+If you followed your study plan correctly, your results would likely be great; if not, you will have more experience during the next try!